Aleksander Makarov – There is No Such a Thing as Perfection

 Analyzing what you’re doing well, and what you aren’t doing well will have a big impact on your dancing career.
 We all love getting a positive feedback, but what about a negative one?
 It’s easy to get upset and to freak out, but why not try listening to people and analyzing what you’ve been told?
 Who knows, maybe you’ll learn some very important lessons.
 But, you will never know what someone can teach you, if you think you’re perfect.

-Here are some tips on how to use feedback in a constructive way and stop letting your ego run the show.
+Here are some tips on how to use feedback in a constructive way and stop letting your ego run the show in your quest to obtain perfection.

 First, and foremost, don’t be afraid of getting a negative feedback.
 You’re only human, and we all make mistakes.
 So, it’s not the end of the world if someone after your competition says to you what you could have done differently.
 Sure, listening to what you’ve done wrong isn’t pleasant, but it can definitely help you in the long run and in more ways than one.